Solutions to Transform Your 90s Oak-Filled Home

 Create a Contrasting Focal Point

 Paint and flooring can have a profound impact on your oak-filled home.
-The answer to your oak woes, is to create a contrasting focal point within the room.
-By incorporating bold artwork, a feature wall, or driving the focus towards a brightly-tiled fireplace, the oak is less jarring.
+The answer to your oak woes, is to create a focal point within the room with contrasting color.
+By incorporating bold artwork, a feature wall, or driving the focus towards a brightly tiled fireplace, the oak is less jarring.
 Balance goes a long way!

 In this ASID Showcase Home award winner for Best Use of Color, we added a bold iridescent aqua blue and green tiled backsplash with bright white quartz countertops and chrome hardware and fixtures to soften the oak vanity.
+Introducing cool colors that are found on the opposite side of the color wheel is a great way to create a contrasting palette.
 Design by Carla Bast

 You aren’t forever relegated to an outdated 90s-era home.
-With a bit of creativity and the creative ideas shared here, you can work with your honey oak, and your 90s oak home can be updated in a way that feels oh-so-modern and totally you.
+With a bit of creativity and the creative ideas shared here, you can work with your honey oak, to create a modern design.
+Your 90s oak home can be updated in a way that feels oh-so-modern and totally you.